-This is how you make healthy Instant Pot fish and vegetables together in your pressure cooker.
-Cooked separately but at the same time, this flavorful dinner cooks in no time at all and comes out flaky and tender.
-If you’re looking to cook multiple dishes at once, pressure cooker recipes are great.
+This is how you cook Instant Pot fish and vegetables together.
+Cooked separately but at the same time, this flavorful dinner cooks in no time to flaky and tender.
+If you’re looking to cook multiple dishes at once, Instant Pot recipes are great.

 fish-in-instant-pot